Time Management

 How are you using your time right now?

-Once you see clearly how you are spending your time, you can be "in charge" of it.
+Once you see clearly how you are spending your time, you are in a better position to take charge.
 Self-awareness gives you the ability to make changes and be intentional and strategic.

 Successful students gift themselves specific time to study.
 You may not need the same amount of time each week, but set it aside, just in case.
 Some weeks you may have a lot of work, and during other weeks you can choose to use it (intentionally) for other courses or activities.